 8. Use your credit card, not your debit card, when shopping online.
 Using your credit card allows you to dispute purchases, and the money won’t already be gone from your account as with a debit card.

-9. Keep a close eye on CU@home Online.
+9. Keep a close eye on your accounts in online banking.
 Often the first sign you’ll have that your information has been compromised is an odd charge on your accounts.
 Call SLFCU immediately to start action on the fraud.

 « Return to "Security"